Installation view, Huma Bhabha: They Live, the Institute of Contemporary Art/Boston, 2019. Photo by Natasha Moustache © Huma Bhabha

 Since the early 1990s, Huma Bhabha (born 1962 in Karachi) has developed a distinct visual vocabulary that draws upon a wide variety of influences, including horror movies, science fiction, ancient artifacts, religious reliquary, and modernist sculpture.
-The largest survey of the artist’s work to date, Huma Bhabha encompasses sculpture, drawing, and photography, with a special focus on Bhabha’s engagement with the human figure.
+The largest survey of the artist’s work to date, Huma Bhabha: They Live encompasses sculpture, drawing, and photography, with a special focus on Bhabha’s engagement with the human figure.

 Best known for her sculptures, Bhabha uses a diverse array of natural, industrial, and found materials to make compelling works that engage the arts and histories of diverse cultures.
 Her work transcends a singular time and place, instead creating an exploration of what she describes as the “eternal concerns” found across all cultures: war, colonialism, displacement, and memories of home.

-Huma Bhabha will also include drawings, photographs, and prints spanning the past two decades, as well as new works made on the occasion of this exhibition.
+Huma Bhabha: They Live will also include drawings, photographs, and prints spanning the past two decades, as well as new works made on the occasion of this exhibition.
 It will be accompanied by a lushly illustrated scholarly publication.